Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Students

 Using AI tools can enhance learning and make the learning experience more multidimensional.
-However, it should be noted that the student is always responsible for the content of their study assignments and the materials to be assessed.
+How-ever, it should be noted that students are always responsible for the content of their study assignments and the materials to be assessed.
+When using AI tools, the student must pay attention to the following:

-- Knowledge: Artificial Intelligence Systems are only program and have limitations, and artificial intelligence does not have competence or understanding in content.
+- Knowledge: Artificial Intelligence Systems are only programs and have limitations, and artificial intelligence does not have competence or understanding in content.
 Be aware of these limitations so that you can assess the suitability of the use of artificial intelligence in different situations.

 - Ethical principles: Observe general ethical principles, such as fairness, equal treatment and respect for other students and teachers.